privatewithak/division-database-react/README.md

 This may seem like I go in and manually update the json but it's purely done by a python script.
 I wouldn't wish manual json updating on anyone.

+## Current state / updates

-Right now I'm working on automatically updating it.
-Currently the username change system is breaking, so any changes just break.
+Right now I'm working on automatically updating it (actually getting the headless computer to work and stuff).
+Currently the username change system is breaking, so any changes just break and they are named "unknown."